HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-2-proof-of-work.md

 Proof of Work in cryptocurrencies has an intricate but ingenious incentive system built-in.
 Miners are rewarded with the *block reward* which comprises the fixed *block subsidy* as well as the *transaction fees* attached to each transaction.

 On a high level, miners are rewarded with a ledger entry for spending real world resources in the form of electricity.
 PoW therefore builds a bridge between the digital and the real world.
+In case you are worried about the energy consumption of PoW blockchains, [this article](https://medium.com/@danhedl/pow-is-efficient-aa3d442754d3) is a must read.
+Dan Held addresses the topic brilliantly, and we'd like to refer to it because covering it in this piece would blow the scop of the article.

 ### 51% Attack